 Does the eSIM work as soon as I land in Vilnius?

 Yes.
-If you installed it beforehand with Wi-Fi, upon arrival you just select the Lithuania eSIM as your data line and activate roaming for that line.
+If you installed it beforehand with Wi-Fi, upon arrival, you just select the Lithuania eSIM as your data line and activate roaming for that line.
 As soon as it connects to the local network (a matter of seconds), you'll have internet for maps, WhatsApp, or ordering a taxi.

 What coverage does the eSIM have outside cities?

 In Vilnius, Kaunas, and Klaipeda, 4G/5G coverage is excellent.
-In rural areas, national parks, or the forested interior, it may drop to basic 4G in isolated spots, but it's usually sufficient for maps and messaging.
+In rural areas, national parks, or the forested interior, it might drop to basic 4G in isolated spots, but it's usually sufficient for maps and messaging.
 For roads and cities, you won't notice a difference from a local.

 Can I use the same eSIM in Latvia or Estonia?